masouduut94/tornado-contacts/README.md

-**A simple Tornado Application along with sqlalchemy and alembit.**
+# A simple Tornado Application along with sqlalchemy and alembit

 A web framework which simulates a simple API that stores contacts with some information about them.